Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network

 \subsection{Full-Reference Quantitative Evaluation}

-Since the Test-L622, Test-U80, and Test-S110 data sets all contain reference images, we conducted full-reference quantitative evaluations on the proposed method and 15 representative baselines using Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM) \cite{ssim}, and Learned Perceptual Image Patch Similarity (LPIPS) \cite{lpips}.
-The evaluation results are summarized in Table \ref{tab:ref}.
-As observed, our PSG-UIENet generally achieves the best performance across all three metrics on each testing set.
-Compared with Retinex-based methods (e.g., Retinex \cite{retinex}, Retinexformer \cite{retinexformer}, CCMSRNet \cite{ccmsrnet}, and RetinexMamba \cite{retinexmamba}) and existing text-guided cross-modal approaches (e.g., CLIP-LIT \cite{clip-lit} and CLIP-UIE \cite{clip-uie}), our method consistently demonstrates more significant advantages.
+Since Test-L622, Test-U80 and Test-S110 contain reference images, we conducted a full-reference quantitative evaluation experiment on the proposed method and 15 baselines using PSNR, SSIM \cite{ssim} and LPIPS \cite{lpips}.
+The results are summarized in Table \ref{tab:ref}.
+As can be seen, our PSG-UIENet normally achieved the best performance across the three metrics on each test set.
+Compared with four Retinex-based methods (including Retinex \cite{retinex}, Retinexformer \cite{retinexformer}, CCMSRNet \cite{ccmsrnet}, and RetinexMamba \cite{retinexmamba}) and two CLIP-based approaches (i.e., CLIP-LIT \cite{clip-lit} and CLIP-UIE \cite{clip-uie}), our method also demonstrated advantages.